-Serving you, the citizens of Rosemount the past several years is both gratifying and humbling in your trust and willingness to allow me the privilege to represent all of you on City Council.
+Serving you, the citizens of Rosemount the past three terms is both gratifying and humbling in your trust and willingness to allow me the privilege to represent all of you on City Council.
 With your consent and vote, I would like to continue to serve you to positively move forward our community to address the challenges we are facing.

 Challenge # 1 "Best Bang for our Tax Bucks"